-Considering the huge need for legal tech in India, legistify aims to focus on their Indian clientele at the moment.
-Keeping in mind the great response that we are getting from our clients PAN India, we would want to first strengthen our core offerings for this segment with an aim to expand to global markets in the coming years for sure though that will require significant amount of resources.
+Considering the huge need for legal tech in India, legistify aims to focus on its Indian clientele at the moment.
+Keeping in mind the great response that we are getting from our clients PAN India.
+We would want to first strengthen our core offerings for this segment with an aim to expand to global markets in the coming years for sure though that will require a significant amount of resources.

 What future do you see for legal startups in India?

-Though there are only a handful of legal startups in India at the moment but this sector had certainly been catching a lot of interest from fellow entrepreneurs and investors across the nation.
+Though there are only a handful of legal startups in India.
+At the moment this sector had certainly been catching a lot of interest from fellow entrepreneurs and investors across the nation.
 We see a lot of upcoming legal startups with a vision to solve various existing problems in the current legal system.
 All of these have great potential to become big and successful in the long run.
-This shall also bring in a lot of opening in terms of market opportunities and innovation in this field pretty soon.
+This shall also bring in a lot of openings in terms of market opportunities and innovation in this field pretty soon.

 What advice would you give aspiring legal startup entrepreneurs?

-There are certain benchmarks which we follow at legistify based on our experiences, key learning and understanding of the market.
+There are certain benchmarks which we follow at testify based on our experiences, key learning and understanding of the market.
 Sleeping over the following thoughts might be very beneficial for aspiring legal startups:

 - Innovation is the key, copying isn’t.